We are the 111 team.

 If you’re looking for a flexible role that allows you to make a real difference, this is the perfect opportunity to join us.

-Our 111 health advisers and call handlers are vital to the smooth running of our service.
-You’ll support people when they need it most, helping them get the advice and medical care they need.
+As one of our health advisers, call handlers or clinicians you’ll support people when they need it most, helping them to get the urgent care and advice they need.

 Find a vacancy

-It’s not just the rewarding nature of the role that makes this job so special.
+It’s not just the rewarding nature of a role that makes this job so special.
 There are plenty of practical benefits too.

 We’re always looking for caring, passionate people to join our team.
 And with the skills and experience you’ll gain with us, you’ll always be highly employable.